dannysepler/rainbowcsv/README.md

 ## Options

-Append `--help` to show available arguments.
+`rainbowcsv --help`

 ## How it works

-`rainbowcsv` uses the colorama library to append color escape sequences around csv columns.
+`rainbowcsv` uses the colorama library to wrap csv columns with color escape sequences.

 ## Usage advice